zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 url="/assets/functional_abm/causal_graph.png"
 description="Representation of an ABM as a causal graph:<br>
-a) Agents are represented as nodes on a causal graph, directed edges represent where agents are dependent on the state of other agents, and the direction of the arrow time direction.
+a) Agents are represented as nodes on a causal graph, directed edges represent where an agent is dependent on the state of other agents, and the direction of the arrows indicate the direction of time direction.
 Unlike a DAG computational graph the graph can be recursive with agent updating at multiple time-steps.<br>
 b) Each agent(node) has nodes in it's causal past that act as inputs/observations, and downstream nodes that it can alter.
 " %}